martimy/clab_srl_dcn/docs/configs.md

     S2 -- L4 | 10.10.10.20/24
     S2 -- B1 | 10.10.10.104/24

-- Define the *default* network instance and add all interfaces to it.
+- Define the *default* network instance and add the system and network interfaces to it.
 - Configure a routing policy to allow the exchange of the above addresses.
 - Configure BGP:
    - Define the local AS number: